 Confusion and potential misapplication of RO equipment ensues because many years ago, manufacturers of RO membranes selected 77° F as the standard or "normalized" temperature at which to rate the flow capacity of their membranes.
 However, very few real world applications use a feedwater which is consistently at 77° F. For example, technical specifications from most RO manufacturers list a 100 gallons per minute (gpm) RO with small print at the bottom of the page indicating this is at 77° F. However, if the raw water fluctuates as described above, the "100 gpm" RO output will be approximately 52 gpm at 40° F and 88 gpm at 70° F. Obviously if the system is selected based on output at 77° F, there will be a deficit, equal to 50% during some months of the year.
 While your vendor should point this out, not all may be aware, or they may fear that sizing the machine correctly for the lowest possible feedwater temperature will make them uncompetitive since it requires a larger machine with more membranes.

 In the above example, the machine must be sized for the lowest temperature, requiring one rated for ~190 gpm at 77° F in order to produce 100 gpm at the low temperature of 40° F. When the feedwater reaches 70° F, this machine will be producing about 165 gpm.
 This presents the following critical design considerations:

-- The RO product water storage tank should be designed with enough capacity to avoid turning the RO on and off due to high water more frequently than ~ 30 mins when operating at the peak feedwater temperature.
+- The RO product water storage tank should have enough capacity so that the RO system does not have to be turned off and on, due to a full tank, more often than every ~30 mins when operating at the peak feedwater temperature.